rahulharlalka/face-detetion-using-opencv/README.md

       6.3.2.
 Trainner.yml is the yaml type file which stores the trained model . it contains the model parameters which have be initialized after training.
     6.4.
 The training of the model is over.
 7. Load the model.ipynb file in your IDE and run it .
 You will the output come up in form of text on your face and also as labels in output in your IDE.
+8. If you wnat to add more datasets pictures to the training model upload the new_data_addition.ipynb file in IDE and run it.
+The default internal camera will automatically start and would capture your images. this will the new datset fo training model.

+the website and sql dataset of the model is on its way to be included in the model infrastructure.